Anise Hyssop

 Agastache foeniculum

 Anise Hyssop (Agastache foeniculum) is a perennial suited to the Colorado Front Range.
-It matures to about 24–36 in tall and 18–24 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 24–36 in tall and 18–24 in wide, needs low to medium water, and prefers full sun to partial shade.
 Licorice-scented foliage; lavender spikes draw hummingbirds + bees all summer.

 Photos